Clark Paulsen, Division Chief

 For the purposes of this guide, the following definitions will apply:

-Headquarters shall be established by the appointing power for each state officer and employee and shall be defined as the place where the officer or employee spends the largest portion of his or her regular workdays or working time, or the place to which he or she returns upon completion of special assignments, or as the Department of Personnel Administration may define in special situations.
+Headquarters shall be established by the appointing power for each state officer and employee and shall be defined as the place where the officer or employee spends the largest portion of his or her regular workdays or working time, or the place to which he or she returns upon completion of special assignments, or as the California Department of Human Resources (CalHR) may define in special situations.

 Where an office building or similar definite place constitutes the employee's headquarters, no per diem expenses shall be allowed at any location within 50 miles of said headquarters as determined by the normal commute distance.

 Where the major portion of an employee's working time is spent within a specifically assigned or limited geographical area, such as an assignment area where the same routes are traveled frequently and routinely on one-day trips, no per diem expenses shall be allowed at any location within 50 miles from any point in this assigned area as determined by the normal commute distance.